Question:

-Assalaamualaikum, mufti could you pls verify this statement for me.
-Is it true? bcos almost all the married females i know take their husbands surname and are known by it.
-‘If a person does not take their father’s name (female) even after marriage, they will be denied the fragrance of Jannah.’shukran.
+Could Mufti Saheb please verify if the following statement is true because almost all the married females I know take their husband’s surname and are known by it: “If a person (female) does not take their father’s name, even after marriage, they will be denied the fragrance of Jannah.”

 Answer